crschnick/pdxu_achievements/README.md

 please report it on the [Pdx-Unlimiter repository](https://github.com/crschnick/pdx_unlimiter) For anything else you can use the [issues page](https://github.com/crschnick/pdxu_achievements/issues) of this repository.

+## Building

+You can build the project with `gradle clean build`.
+To create a release distribution, use `gradle createDist`.

 ## Pdxu Achievement Reference

 An achievement file has to contain the following definition: